-Recently we’ve been trying out a variety of apps for early literacy, and here’s a guide to ten of the best ones for Kindles.
+Recently we’ve been trying out a variety of Kindle apps for early literacy, and here’s a guide to ten of the best.

 The following post contains affiliate links, which means that at no extra cost to you I can make a tiny bit of money to help support this blog.
 Thank you!

 When I last wrote about Kindle Apps for Babies and Toddlers, most of the apps were fun games that worked on hand-eye co-ordination but were mostly recreational.
 Since then I have frequently updated which apps F (2.5 yrs) can access, so that there is a good mixture of a literacy, numbers and play.
 These are the early literacy apps that BOTH of us approve of!

 All the apps listed below are currently available for $0 – $3.99.

 Kindle Apps for Learning the Alphabet and Forming Letters

 Mrs Owl’s Learning Tree by Hey Bear Productions

 My son and I both like the gentleness of this app and the calm voice of “Mrs Owl”.
 There are many different game options and the graphics are simple but bright.